tayalmanan28/tayalmanan28/README.md

 **More About Me**:

-- Currently a PhD student at Robert Bosch Center for Cyber Physical Systems, IISc Banglore
+- Currently a PhD student at [Robert Bosch Center for Cyber Physical Systems, IISc Banglore](https://cps.iisc.ac.in/)

-- 👯 I'm also involved with a team of legged robot enthusiasts at [**Stoch Lab**](https://stochlab.github.io/)
+- I'm also involved with a team of legged robot enthusiasts at [**Stoch Lab**](https://stochlab.github.io/)

 **Contact Me**: